· 26 min read ·

 This isn’t new tech

 If this sounds like race technology, it is.
 Fox has run semi-active damping in Baja desert racing and Ultra4 competition for years.
-Ford put Live Valve in every Raptor starting in 2019, and Bronco Raptor owners have had it since 2021.
-Polaris runs it on the RZR factory.
+Ford put Live Valve in every F-150 Raptor starting in 2019, and Bronco Raptor owners have had it since 2022.
+Polaris runs it on the RZR Pro R Factory.
 Results speak for themselves in all of those applications.

 What’s new isn’t the technology.
 What’s new is that Fox is selling it as a bolt-on aftermarket kit for vehicles that didn’t come with it from the factory.
 Tacoma owners can now buy what Raptor owners got standard.
-And the jump detection that makes Raptor landing videos look effortless?
-Same system.
-IMU senses the vertical unloading when you go airborne, ECU pre-softens compression before you hit the ground.
-Real-time physics, not prediction.
+The landing behavior that makes Raptor jump videos look effortless runs on the same hardware.
+Fox lists jumps among the inputs Live IQ accounts for alongside G-outs and brake dive, and reviewers describe the system softening compression as the chassis goes light.
+The mechanism isn’t called out as a published spec for the aftermarket kit, but the architecture is the same one that’s been catching Raptor landings since 2019.

 For $8,500, you’re getting the same core architecture that’s been winning races and selling $75,000 trucks.
 Just packaged for a platform that’s never had access to it before.